 Explore over 300 member properties ranging from the smallest New England country inns to the most exclusive hotels and resorts, state by state.

 From Massachusetts through New Hampshire and on to Maine, the northern New England coast offers everything from long sandy beaches to picturesque fishing harbors, artist's colonies, and charming coastal villages.
-This tour takes you through the nooks and crannies of the dramatic Maine coastline on your way to the stunning White Mountains and Lakes Region of New Hampshire.
+This self-driving, road trip tour itinerarytakes you through the nooks and crannies of the dramatic Maine coastline on your way to the stunning White Mountains and Lakes Region of New Hampshire.

 If this is your first visit to New England, then allow yourself some time to enjoy Boston.
 Typically we recommend at least two nights to familiarize your self with 'America's Walking City' (Please see Grand Tour Itinerary, Days One - Two).
 If you've been to Boston before, now is the time to catch the sights you missed or revisit your favorite spots.
 Suggested Highlights:

 Trade the city for harbors and small towns as you head north of Boston today.
 This area is rich in naval heritage, well preserved homes, excellent museums, and artist's colonies.
 From beaches and lighthouses to museums and harbor cruises, there's no shortage of attractions to keep travelers busy here.
 For fans of folklore and northern New England history, this is the perfect chance to take a tour of historic Salem sights.
 Places to Stay North of Boston